 A: Students interested in deferral should contact the academic deans to discuss their specific situation.

 Q: Given that more students may defer this academic year, will you maintain the current class size or increase it to accommodate the possibility of a larger class of 2025 than anticipated?

 A: We will take class sizes into account to the extent that we can in subsequent semesters, but it is likely that there will be some larger classes to accommodate the displacement of enrollments.

-Q: If the College is not able to reopen physically due to state or county restrictions, would students still be allowed to take a year or semester off, and would you get a refund for the July payment of the monthly payment plan?
+Q: If the College is not able to reopen physically due to state or county restrictions, would students still be allowed to take a year or semester off?

 Co-Curricular Life on Campus

 A: Yes.
 We encourage students to contact the Office of Career Services.
 There will be some first-year and sophomore summer research opportunities offered remotely.
 Please review emails being sent by faculty and OCS.

 Q: Will seniors be able to get help on job hunting?